 With the summer coming and a little less traveling, I finally have to actually read the books I picked up during the Shanghai Literary Festival in last March.
 One of the most interesting event was the literary lunch with Robert Nield.
 As with all Old Shanghai related event, it attracted the usual crowd of Shanghai history enthusiasts and authors.
 I always enjoy is these events as they take me away from business questions and activities to get on a time travel for a few hours.
 The presentation was excellent as well as lunch and I was looking forward to read the actual book.

-The first part of the book is centered aroung the pre-treaty port period.
-This period that has been much less studied than later treaty ports time, making the book even more interesting.
+The first part of the book is focused on the pre-treaty port period, which has been much less studied than later treaty ports time, making the book even more interesting.
 Since Robert Nield is a business man, his point of view is oriented toward an economic view of history that is truly relevant to this case.
 The same period was studied from a different angle in Foreign Mud by Maurice Collis.
-However, The China Coast starts from a much earlier period describing the unsuccessful attempts from Portuguese, Spaniards, Dutch and British to be recognized as trading partner.
-Chinese products such as tea, silk and porcelain (also called China!) were in the highest demand in Europe, supporting trading efforts for centuries.
+However, The China Coast starts from a much earlier period describing the unsuccessful attempts from Portuguese, Spaniards, Dutch and British to be recognised as trading partner by China.
+Products such as tea, silk and porcelain (also called China!) were in the highest demand in Europe.
 Trade had been going on between Europe and China for centuries and traders were in the center of the political process that led to the Opium Wars and the opening of Treaty ports.
 Through is position in Hong Kong, Robert Nield also had access to archives of the early trading companies and banks that were also part of the colonial process, including HSBC, Jardine & Matheson and Butterfield & Swire giving us information and illustration that was previously very difficult to find.